xSerpentineX/BubbleBoiBot/README.md

 # How to customize the bot:
 Open the `settings.json` file with your text editor and customize the bot with the following options:

+`"ColourTheme": "plain"`: You can change this to either `emerald`, `fire`, `ocean`, `storm`, `candy`, `gold` or `plain`.
+Some colour themes look better than others as of v1.63, but they should all be perfected by v1.70.
+Right now, I'd say fire and emerald are the best.

+`"BrightOrDim": "dim"`: You can change this to either `bright` or `dim`, which will affect how bright the bot text is.

-`BotName: "BubblyBoiBot"` You can change the bot name when connection to a server here.
+`"BotName": "BubblyBoiBot"` You can change the bot name when connection to a server here.

 `"Port": 5001` You do not have to change this unless you're using private games.